CraftyDH/CraftyOS-Blog/content/posts/memory/index.md

 ## Challenges

-The biggest challenge that I had was t
+The biggest challenge that I had was to write a memory allocator that was capable of being fast.
+As this is a kernel slow response times are detremental to the rest of the OS.
+To combat this the allocator type I choses was the fixed size allocator as it contains lists of available blocks in power of 2 chunks, (8, 16, 32, 64, 128, 256, 512, 1024, 2048) Bytes.
+For allocations larger than this the fallbock linked list allocator is used.